-Stettler Elementary School has long practised a philosophy which believes in the merit of the well-rounded student.
+Stettler Elementary School has long practiced a philosophy which believes in the merit of the well-rounded student.
 In a practical sense, this means that if students have opportunities to engage in a wide variety of activities in which they are interested, the result will be a positive effect on their learning and on their lives.
 However, this belief can only find reality if adults, primarily staff, give of their time and talents to create, organize, and conduct activities for students.
 We are fortunate to work among many talented, high-energy people, and thus, activities both in and outside the classroom are reflective of that initiative.
 Interest and activities vary from year to year, but some things our students typically might take part in are, in alphabetical order:

 - Book Fair

 Scholastic Books comes into the school, a display and purchase schedule is created, and books are purchased by the students.
-This is organized by Mrs. Pinder and supported by parents from our School Council.
+This is organized by Mrs. Baltimore and supported by parents from our School Council.

 - Choral Speech Club

 Grades 4, 5 and 6 students meet before school, at recesses and during lunch.
 Their selections range from poems, duologues, to group scenes, to Reader’s Theatre stories.
 Students may choose to enter the Storytelling category as well.

 Christmas Concerts involve all students and all teachers.
 These popular concerts are performed from Kindergarten to grade 6.
 Concerts are each held twice to accommodate the large audience numbers.
 Our grade 5 & 6 students also put on a Band Concert.

 - Christmas Craft Day